giannkas/gwas-bionets/README.md

 **Install SigMod**

 You can install SigMod (version 2) from this website: [Strongly Interconnected Gene MODule](https://github.com/YuanlongLiu/SigMod/tree/20c561876d87a0faca632a6b93882fcffd719b17).
-This is an R package and it suffices to assign the parameter `sigmod_path` when calling the `bionets.nf` script, eg. `--sigmod_path="~/bin/SigMod_v2"`.
+It contains R scripts, then it suffices to assign the parameter `sigmod_path` when calling the `bionets.nf` script, eg. `--sigmod_path="~/bin/SigMod_v2"`.

 You change directory to our software directory `bin` folder: